yieldmos/ac-outpost/contracts/osmostake/README.md

-# Osmodca Outpost
+# Osmostake Outpost

-Compounding outpost that allows users to specify how they would like to manage OSMO dcaing by percentage.
+Compounding outpost that allows users to specify how they would like to manage OSMO staking rewards by percentage.
 It is intended to be called on a regular basis by Yieldmos so that delegators can manage their rewards in whatever way they would like.

 Care has been taken to made the Destination projects modular and easily extendable when new projects/targets become available